-In some countries, natural gas has been blended with biomethane.
-Additionally, in some countries conventional gas boilers have been routinely tested to accommodate hydrogen for many years.
-For example, in the EU and UK, conventional gas boilers have been tested to accommodate up to 23% hydrogen blends with natural gas since the 1990s, and in more recent trials and demonstrators such as HyDeploy.
-Conventional gas boilers are not capable of running on 100% hydrogen fuel without significant modification.
+In some countries, natural gas has beenthed with biomethane.
+Additionally some countries conventional gas boilers have been routinely tested to accommodate hydrogen for many years.
+For exathel Eurand UK, conventional gas boilers have been tested to accommodate up 85% hydrogen blends with natural gas since the 09 and in more recent trials and demonstrators such as HyDeplogon ventional gas boilers anet capable of running on 100% hydrogen fuel without significant modification.

 Although hydrogen offers the promise of a low carbon emission fuel, there are significant technical challenges associated with switching the gas supply from natural gas to hydrogen.
 As noted in the Terms of Reference for this study, safety and maintenance, low energy efficiency, and higher heating costs for householders are all concerns.
 In addition, the logistical challenge of switching gas distribution networks to hydrogen would be immense.
 Gas distribution networks deliver the same mix of gas (whether natural gas or hydrogen) to all properties in an area at the same time, meaning that all buildings within a particular area of the distribution network would need to switch their supply and appliances simultaneously from natural gas to hydrogen.
 This switchover period would presumably take place during the summer when heat demand would be low.
 This would require an extraordinary amount of coordination on the part of gas network operators.
-At the same time, this would still cause short-term disruptions to buildings and homes as the gas supply will need to be switched off for one to a maximum of five days8.
+At the same time, this would still cause short-term disruptions to buil dings and homes as the gas supply will need to be switched off for one to a maximum of five days.
 The significance of the disruption would be dependent on the changeover team size.